In the following article, we'll walk you through creating an IAM for Splunk-SOAR from an ova file using Amazon Web Services

 - Select Security and existing Security Group

-- ** to later access the instance modify/edit the Inbound Rules* of the security group, change the ssh and https entry to My IP*
+- ** To later access the instance modify/edit the Inbound Rules* of the security group, change the ssh and https entry to My IP*

 - Review and launch